Sjors/nado-book/basics/segwit.md

 ### Recap

-The main benefit of SegWit is that it fixes malleability, which enables things like Lightning, resulting in a pretty big increase in potential transaction throughput.
+The main benefit of SegWit is that it fixes malleability, which enables things like the Lightning network, resulting in a pretty big increase in potential transaction throughput.

 The second benefit is an increase in block size, even though this is dwarfed by the capacity increase Lightning could achieve.
 The third is versioning, which makes it easier to deploy future upgrades.
 And the fourth is improved hardware wallet support.